 After all, this is a ritual which begins nearly everyday.
 It should be beautiful.
 Indifference to its quality is akin to not caring about the morning sunrise.
 Without seeing it, we probably wouldn’t even think twice about how it looked or made us feel.
 But if we stretch our toes out of bed and take in the morning sun, its beauty lightens the soul and changes the approach to the day.

 So, for me, I make it important for I find comfort in it.
 Going out of my way to buy from the coffee roaster I like the best, and always seeking and experimenting with other potentially delicious beans from other coffee craftsmen.
-Last year we finally invested in the espresso machine I’ve been dreamy eyed over for the past decade, a manual press La Pavoni espresso machine.
+We finally invested in the espresso machine I’ve been dreamy eyed over for over a decade, a manual press La Pavoni espresso machine.

 Alluring, classic, simplistic yet difficult to master unless you pay attention to the details.
 And it makes a beautiful espresso.
 This is a machine created for loving ritual.

-Deb’s new cookbook is full of great recipes and inspiring techniques on how to make it from scratch.
-It’s a satisfying book that will have you busy cooking throughout the year with seasonal recipes as well.
+It’s her first cookbook and will have you busy cooking throughout the year with seasonal recipes as well.
 And as always, Deb’s witty, funny and personal writing keeps you engaged with every recipe that she brilliantly pens.

 After running through the ingredients for her coffee toffee, I notice she calls for instant espresso powder.
-Um, that is something I don’t allow in the house.
-We actually do have it at the studio since we had a client whose recipes called for the stuff, but at home… No.
+Um, that is something we normally don’t have on hand.

 - 1 cup (227g) unsalted Butter